Barto-dev/formurai/README.md

 ## Features

 - 📦 Just **4.2 KB** gzipped
 - 👩🏻‍💻 Rules are declarative
-- 📜 Easy to create and reuse your own rules
 - ✨ Any number of rules for each field
+- ❌ Flexible error handling and their display
-- 🗜 Has possibility to validate multistep forms
+- 🗜 Has possibility to validate multi-step forms
 - ⚙️ Configurable check queue
-- ❌ Flexible error handling and their display
+- 📜 Easy to create and reuse your own rules
 - ⚡️ Based on LIVR(Language Independent Validation Rules)
 - 👍 Don't need Jquery.